jina-ai/langchain-serve/README.md

 # 📣 Reach out to us

-Want to deploy your apps on your own infrastructure with all capabilities of Jina AI Cloud - Serverless, Autoscaling, TLS certs, LLM observability, etc?
+Want to deploy your LLM apps on your own infrastructure with all capabilities of Jina AI Cloud?

+  - Serverless
+  - Autoscaling
+  - TLS certs
+  - Persistent storage
+  - End to end LLM observability
+  - and more on auto-pilot!

 [Join us on Discord](https://discord.jina.ai) and we'd be happy to hear more about your use case.